• Skip to primary navigation

 • Peel and chop the onion.
 Wash the bell pepper.
 Make ¼-inch (4-5 mm) wide slices.
 Quick tips: If you have large bell peppers, you might want to cut the strips in half.

 • Take the same frying pan or skillet you used to fry the mushroom and heat to medium.
-Add chopped onion and fry them for approx. 2-3 minutes until onion gets soft and tender.
+Add chopped onion and fry them for approx. 2-3 minutes until the onion gets soft and tender.

 • Add sliced bell pepper and fry them together for another 5 minutes.
 You are ready when the bell pepper slices soften and have little brownish edges.
 The same for the onions, as they become caramelized and brownish.